Facts about Sweden

-Sweden is ranked as one of the top 5 countries in the world when it comes to providing higher education, and the Swedes have the fourth highest proficiency in English as a second language in the world.
+Sweden is ranked as one of the top 5 countries in the world for higher education.
+Swedes also have a very high level of English as a second language.

-- Learn more about the ranking of higher education systems on the Universitas 21 website
+- Ranking of higher education systems – Universitas 21 website

-- Learn more about English proficiency levels on the Education First website
+- English proficiency levels – Education First website

-Ranked as the 2nd most innovative nation in the world, Sweden also has the largest number of global companies per capita.
-Globally recognised trademarks from Sweden include IKEA, Ericsson, Volvo, Tetra Pak, ABB, H&M, Atlas Copco, Astra Zeneca, SKF, Absolut Vodka and Saab, to name a few.
+Ranked as one of the most innovative nations in the world, Sweden also has a large number of global companies per capita.
+Globally recognised Swedish brands include IKEA, Ericsson, Volvo, Tetra Pak, ABB, H&M, Atlas Copco, Astra Zeneca, SKF, Vattenfall and Spotify, to name a few.

 Prestige and creativity

-Home of the Nobel Prize, the world's most prestigious academic distinction, Sweden enjoys great international respect for innovative and creative thinking and for encouraging close cooperation between academia and industry.
-Sweden is ranked among the leading creative countries in the world.
+Sweden is home to the Nobel Prize, the world's most prestigious academic award, and has a strong international reputation for innovative and creative thinking and for fostering close cooperation between academia and industry.

 Focus on sustainability

-Sweden is a modern, eco-conscious country ranked as the most sustainable country in the world by Robecosam.
-For most Swedes, sustainability is a way of life, for instance 99% of all rubbish is recycled and Swedish businesses have a long history of active sustainable business practices.
+Sweden is a modern, environmentally conscious country ranked by Robeco as the second most sustainable country in the world.
+For most Swedes, sustainability is a way of life.
+For example, 99% of all municipal waste is recycled and Swedish companies have a long history of active sustainable business practices.

 An equal, multicultural society

-Equality and transparency along with a strong social safety net are key factors in Swedish society.
-Democratic principles shape not only the way Sweden is governed, but all levels of society – from preschool to the workplace.
+Equality and transparency, together with a strong social safety net, are key factors in Swedish society.
+Democratic principles shape not only the way Sweden is governed, but also all levels of society – from pre-school to the workplace.

-As one of the highest ranked nations for integration in a recent EU study, Sweden is an open multicultural society with roughly 200 nationalities represented in the country.
-Almost 20 percent of the population has roots in other countries.
+Sweden is an open multicultural society with more than 200 nationalities represented in the country.
+About 20% of the population has roots in other countries.

-The Swedes have worked hard to build a society that promotes equality between the sexes, tolerance and inclusiveness, and it is therefore no surprise that Sweden is among the top countries in the international ranking lists for equality.
+Swedes have worked hard to build a society that promotes gender equality, tolerance and inclusiveness, and it is therefore no surprise that Sweden is among the top countries in international gender equality rankings.

-Full religious freedom is legally guaranteed in Sweden, which gives every individual the right to belong to the church or the religion of his or her choice.
-In international terms, Sweden stands out as one of the most secularised countries in the world.
+Full religious freedom is legally guaranteed in Sweden, giving everyone every individual the right to belong to the church or the religion of their choice.
+By international standards, Sweden is one of the most secularised countries in the world.

-Sweden is located in the Scandinavia region of Northern Europe.
-It borders Norway to the north-west, Finland to the north-east and Denmark to the south, via the connecting Öresund bridge.
+Sweden is located in the Scandinavian region of Northern Europe.
+It borders Norway to the north-west, Finland to the north-east and Denmark to the south, via the connecting Öresund Bridge.

-By size, Sweden is one of Europe’s largest countries, comparable to Spain or France, but in terms of population it is a small country; it has only 10 million inhabitants.
-Nearly 90% of the population lives in the southern part of the country.
+Sweden is one of the largest countries in Europe, comparable to Spain or France.
+In terms of population, however, it is a small country with around 10.5 million inhabitants.
+Southern Sweden is much more densely populated than the northern part of the country.

 - Capital: Stockholm